 Day 09: Trek to Markha.
 3700 m.
 What is another long day for most trekkers is shortened by the previous day’s walk.
 The trek beside the Markha River leads through several isolated hamlets to Markha Village (3800 m/12,476 ft).

 Day 10: Trek to Tachungtse 4200 m.
 Still following the river and crossing it on a couple of occasions, we trek past the highest village in the valley at Hangkar, continuing to Tachungtse.
 We camp much higher than all the other trekkers high above giving us a sens

 Day 11: Trek to Nimaling 4700 m.
 We leave the last of the settlement behind today and trek up onto the Nimaling Plain, to a camp (4600 m/15,100 ft) beneath the peak of Kang Yatze.

 Day 12: Trek to Chuskirmo Via Gonmaru-la pass 5100 m.
 Trekking on a zig-zag trail, we cross the Kongmaru La (5100 m/16,732 ft) and descend through a rocky gorge to Chuskirmo.

-Day 13: Trek to Martselang, visit Hemis Monastery, and return to Leh.
-Descending the steep, rocky valley to Hemis, there is time to explore this important monastery before driving back to the hotel in Leh.
+Day 13: Trek to Martselang, visit Hemis Monastery and return to Leh.
+Descending the steep, rocky valley to Hemis, there is time to explore this vital monastery before driving back to the hotel in Leh.

 Day 14: Leh